About this review

 Citizens: best to understand when private options are limited

-- Private-market condo insurance options are limited.
+- Private-market options are limited.

 - Your building or location is harder to place.